 - If you need to move around near the swarm, do so in a calm, controlled manner, avoiding making any sudden movements or loud noises.

 If you have a swarm, you can contact us by calling 07906 076873 - please ONLY use this number for swarms of bees, where speed of contact is important.
 Telephone messages left about bee issues other than swarms may not be responded to due to the high volume of swarm calls we often deal with.

-- For issues with honey bees other than swarms, where time is less critical, please use our Contact Form, leaving your name, address and telephone number, as well as giving us as much information as you can about the location and accessibility of the bees.
+For issues with honey bees other than swarms, where time is less critical, please use our Contact Form, leaving your name, address and telephone number, as well as giving us as much information as you can about the location and accessibility of the bees.

 When you contact us we will try to find a beekeeper local to you, who can in the first instance speak to you and advise on how to deal with the swarm, and where possible arrange to visit you to collect the swarm.